|Mature Height:||6 ft.|

 Aside from its good looks and effortless growth, your Wissel's Saguaro is better because it's planted, grown, and shipped with care.
 When your tree arrives at your door, it's already got a healthy, better-developed root system.

 You won't get a tree this full and green from your local big-box store.

 Spruce up nearly any space in your landscape - get your Wissel's Saguaro Cypress today!

 Planting & Care

-Watering: Water your cypress tree evenly until the soil becomes moist.
-You’ll want the area to look and feel moist but not to the point where it’s over saturated or soggy.
-Allow the soil to dry for a few days until it feels dry to the touch about half an inch below the surface.
-A slow drip from a garden hose works best as it allows the water to penetrate the soil deeply down to the roots without over saturating it.
+2. Watering: Water your tree evenly until the soil becomes moist.
+Allow the soil to dry for a few days, until it feels dry to the touch about 2 inches below the surface.
+A slow drip from a garden hose works best as it allows the water to penetrate the soil deep down to the roots without over saturating it.

-Pruning: If you intend on letting your cypress tree grow to its full, mature height then very little pruning will be needed.
-If you plan to keep your trees from growing past a certain point or want them to stay in an ornate shape, then pruning more regularly will be required.
+4. Pruning: If you plan to keep your trees from growing past a certain point or want them to stay in an ornate shape, prune more regularly.

 |Amount of Order||Shipping Charge|

 |$129 +||FREE SHIPPING!|